FractalScripts/actually-good-overlay-clock/README.md

 - If you want it to work well with inversion, make it mostly black.
 - Simply replace the current icon path in the configuration file with the path of your custom icon.
   - Do not use a direct path (e.g. `C:/Users/user/Desktop... etc.`) as that will break the app.
-- If your icon has a lot of color, disable inversion.
+- If your icon has a lot of colour, disable inversion.

 ---
 ### How to make AGOC run on startup